grz0zrg/wui/README.md

     // wether the dialog is minimized or not after creation
     minimized: false,

+    // function called when the dialog has been opened
+    on_open: null,

     // function called when the dialog has been closed
     on_close: null,